SafaaHussain/SafaaHussain.github.io/index.md

 Flooding happens when an overflow of water occurs on land that is normally dry.
 Flooding can happen with only a few inches of water or massive amounts of snowfall.
 Flooding can happen for a variety of different reasons.
 It can happen for both long and short periods of time.
 Some floods occur without any warning, and are aptly named flash floods. <br>

-What to do:
+What to do: <br>
-- Do not drive through of walk though floods.
+- Do not drive through of walk though floods. <br>

-  --> 6 inches of moving water can knock you down!
+  --> 6 inches of moving water can knock you down! <br>
-- Always move to higher ground, do not stay in your car if flooding should occur.
+- Always move to higher ground, do not stay in your car if flooding should occur. <br>
-- Prepare your home for flood
+- Prepare your home for flood <br>

-  --> Disconnect electrical appliances
+  --> Disconnect electrical appliances <br>

-  --> Turn off gas and electricity if instructed.
+  --> Turn off gas and electricity if instructed. <br>

-  --> Move valuable objects to a higher ground.
+  --> Move valuable objects to a higher ground. <br>
-- Flood warning
+- Flood warning <br>

-  --> Go to higher ground.
+  --> Go to higher ground. <br>

-  --> Do not walk or drive through flood waters.
+  --> Do not walk or drive through flood waters. <br>

-- After the flood
+- After the flood <br>

-  --> Return home when the authorities say it is safe.
+  --> Return home when the authorities say it is safe. <br>

   --> Avoid standing water and flooded areas because you may get an electrical shock.

 </p>